jamzpb/my-contacts-app/README.md

 # My Contacts App - TFL

 This is my contacts app for the TFL application.
 Read below for how to run locally and cloud deployment process.
-The project itself is live and deployed [here](contacts-app-azhea2hwhzafdzbm.ukwest-01.azurewebsites.net "here"), if interested.
+The project itself is live and deployed [Here](https://contacts-app-azhea2hwhzafdzbm.ukwest-01.azurewebsites.net/ "Visual Studio Code (IDE)"), if interested.
 Using Azure Free F3 Tier, may lag due to this.

 **Prerequisites**
 - [Visual Studio Code (IDE)](https://code.visualstudio.com/ "Visual Studio Code (IDE)")